ckan/ckanext-persona/README.markdown

 TODO
 ---

-- [ ] Follow the Persona UI guidelines
+- Generate better unique user names based on emails (e.g. first half of email, with a random number appended if necessary)
+- Tests
-- [ ] Verify SSL certificates
+- Verify SSL certificates
-- [ ] Implement CSRF protection
+- Implement CSRF protection
-- [ ] Tests
-- [ ] Better error handling when verification fails
+- Better error handling when verification fails
-- [ ] Generate better unique user names based on emails
-- [ ] Better random password generator or enable users without passwords in CKAN
+- Better random password generator
-- [ ] API function for searching for users by email
+- Add an API function to CKAN for searching for users by email, so this plugin doesn't need to access CKAN's model directly to do it
-- [ ] Handle multiple users with the same email address in CKAN ... but how?
+- Handle multiple users with the same email address in CKAN